Eiri Ohtani

 Engagement Officer

-Esther joined Right to Remain in February 2023 as Engagement and Operations Officer.
+Esther joined Right to Remain in February 2023 as Engagement Officer.
 Day to day, her role centres on connecting with new and existing allies in the sector, strengthening our goal of radical solidarity.
 She is responsible for the logistics and planning of all workshops, events and training sessions.
 Esther also manages the internal organisational systems and processes in an effort to streamline the operations of Right to Remain.
 Prior to joining the team, Esther worked at West London Welcome, a community centre for migrants in Hammersmith, and completed an MA in Migration and Diaspora Studies at SOAS.

 Ally Swadling